Skip to content

 castles in scotland

-The gardens and grounds will definitely awe you!
+The gardens and grounds will awe you!
 Architect Sir Charles Barry, the designer of the Houses of Parliament, laid out the gardens with fabulously-looking fountains, taking inspiration from the gardens of Versailles.
-Although the garden has changed a little from Barry’s original design, it still retains much of it, with the constant addition of new plants.
+Although the garden has changed a little from Barry’s original design, it retains much of it, with the constant addition of new plants.

 Visiting the castle during early spring and throughout summer will offer you a colourful display of flora, ranging from tulips and perennial geraniums to dahlias and Mexican orange blossoms.
 Quite the fairytale, if we may say!